 In September 2008, NOAA and the Department of Energy (DOE) first signed a Memorandum of Understanding (MOU) on collaborative research.
 Through the execution of this agreement, Oak Ridge National Laboratory (ORNL) provides NOAA with advanced high-performance computing for prototyping critical weather and climate applications in support of their mission.
 This partnership has contributed to the accelerated development and deployment of NOAA’s unified modeling suite of four major configurations for weather and subseasonal-to-seasonal forecasting (SHiELD), seasonal-to-multidecadal forecasting (SPEAR), high-resolution-ocean-based climate modeling (CM4), and earth system modeling (ESM4).
 These models share many major components: the atmospheric models use the FV3 dynamical core; and SPEAR, CM4 and ESM4 use the OM4 ocean with the MOM6 dynamical core and physics, SIS2 for sea ice, and LM4 for land.
 These configurations will form the basis for further model development and specialized configurations for a diverse range of understanding and prediction objectives.

 Beginning in 2009, ORNL procured and operated, on behalf of NOAA, four distinct HPC systems.
 C3 and C4 remain in operation as of this writing.
-The summary descriptions of those systems is shown in .
+The summary descriptions of those systems is shown in Table 2-1.
 C3 may be retired as part of the transition to production of C5.

 Table 2-1 - HPC Systems Acquired Through The Strategic Partnership Between ORNL and NOAA